rackerlabs/support-how-to/content/cloud-servers/configuring-basic-security.md

     administrative tasks.

-2. To assign the sudo privileges to the admin user, issue the following command, which invokes the nano editor by default on Ubuntu:
+2. To assign the sudo privileges to the admin user, issue the following command, which invokes the nano editor by default on the Ubuntu operating
+    system:

         visudo